 A smart contract refers to a self-executing software program or transaction protocol that runs autonomously and aims to automatically execute, enforce or document legally relevant events and actions according to the terms of an agreement between buyer and seller.
 Smart contracts help you exchange money, property, shares or anything of value in a transparent, conflict-free way while avoiding the services of a middleman or external legal system.

 In the context of the cryptocurrency industry and NFTs, a token is a record on a blockchain that gives its owner the right to a certain amount of digital currency or the right to do certain things with the asset.
 Think of it as a digital certificate of authenticity.
-Often a token is used to faciliate a transaction.
+Often a token is used to faciliate or represent a transaction.
+There are different types of tokens, including social tokens, utility tokens and governance tokens, and each affords a different set of rights or assets.
 On the blockchain, tokens are typically represented as long lines of randomized letters and numbers called hash.
 The value of a token rises or falls based on the demand for the services that the token grants or the asset that it represents.

-A wallet, or cryptocurrency wallet, serves as a blockchain-secured bank account for your cryptocurrencies and, increasingly, as a safe encrypted place to hold your NFT assets, such as digital art.
+A wallet, or cryptocurrency wallet, is a software application that serves as a blockchain-secured bank account for your cryptocurrencies and, increasingly, as a safe encrypted place to access your NFT assets, such as digital art.

 Your wallet address is the hash — or randomized string of letters and numbers — that you enter to send or receive cryptocurrency, cryptocurrency tokens or NFTs.
 Cryptocurrency wallets enable you to send and receive digital assets securely.
 Think of your wallet addresses as your bank account numbers and routing numbers/SWIFT codes all rolled into one long string of characters.